hedge0/cs326-final-nu/docs/milestone1.md

 * Signup
     * standard sign up page, sign up button, asks for a username, password and confirmation of the password.
 There is also a checkbox for showing password.
 * input
-    * this will be the input page of the text,
+    * this will be the input page of the text where users can put in whatever they want to be analyzed and scored by hitting the anaylze button.
+In addition there is a sign out button you can sign out of your account which holds a history of inputted text.